unibe-geodata-modelling/2019-frost-penetration-soils/README.md

 ## What can be adjusted
 - PrepFrames.py:
-  - line 21 and line 22: time
+  - line 21 and line 22: time (default is 01.09.2015 18:00 to 02.09.2015 22:00)
-  - line 25: elevation
+  - line 25: elevation (dafault is 2400)
-  - line 66: hours to skip
+  - line 66: hours to skip (default is 1)
 - makeVideo.py:
-  - line 33: frames per second
+  - line 33: frames per second (default is 30)
 - makeGIF.py:
-  - line 34: frames per second
+  - line 34: duration: how many seconds one frame persists (default is 0.05)
+  - line 34: loop: how many times the gif repeats (default is 0, infinite repetition)

 Authors: Martina Hasler, Lukas Munz